nuxeo/nuxeo/nuxeo-distribution-dm/ftest/funkload/README.txt

   members accounts (the ones present in the password.txt files) and will add a new workspace and folder with few file documents.

+* test_drive.py, Drive.conf

+  A test suite for Nuxeo Drive, you must have a Nuxeo DM (not a CAP), Nuxeo Drive and token auth installed.

 * credential.conf, passwd.txt, groups.txt

   Credential xmlrpc configuration with unix like passwd/groups files used by